apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/9_aggregate_sql.md

     * a `double` value representing the sample standard deviation of the non-null and non-missing numbers in the given collection,
     * `null` is returned if the input is `null` or `missing`,
     * `null` is returned if the given collection does not contain any non-null and non-missing items,
-    * any other non-array and non-multiset input value will cause a type error,
+    * `null` is returned if the input is not an array or a multiset,
     * any other non-numeric value in the input collection will cause a type error.

  * Example: